Mulled Wine

 Notes

-1. Wine: Choose an affordable, bold red wine like a malbec, Syrah, or Cabernet Sauvignon.
+1. Wine: Choose an affordable, bold red wine like Malbec, Syrah, or Cabernet Sauvignon.
 Consider a high-quality boxed wine too.
 Buy more than you think you need, though.
 Your guests will inhale every last drop, this recipe is so good.
-If you’re using white wine, choose an unoaked dry white wine like a pinot Grigio or sauvignon blanc.
+If you’re using white wine, choose an unoaked dry white wine like Pinot Grigio or Sauvignon Blanc.

 2. Orange juice: Apple cider works just as well, too.

-3. Spices: sachet is a fancy term for spices tied up in a piece of cheesecloth with twine.
-You could also use a tea ball or loose leaf tea bag to hold them.
-It makes it easier to pull these small ingredients out of the mulled wine later.
-Or, you can just add everything straight to the pot since you strain the mulled wine at the end.
+4. Wine spices: sachet is a fancy term for spices tied up in a piece of cheesecloth with twine, but you can just add everything straight to the pot if you want to.

 Nutrition